markre94/squash_game_implementation/README.md

 - [ ] write tests for the completed game and placed the test file in the main catalog
 - [x] add second paddle to transform the squash game into a pong game for 2 players
 - [x] add data science to enable playing against AI
+- [ ] add more doc strings to make code more user friendly